Written by Maathangi Iyer and published on 15 April 2021.

 Tip 1.
-Watch out for behavioural disorders: It is well known that children with Attention-Deficit Hyperactivity Disorder (ADHD) or Oppositional Defiant Disorder (ODD) are more likely than others to develop serious substance abuse problems as adolescents.
-So, keep a look out for such behaviour in your child.
+Watch out for behavioral disorders: It is well known that children with Attention-Deficit Hyperactivity Disorder (ADHD) or Oppositional Defiant Disorder (ODD) are more likely than others to develop serious substance abuse problems as adolescents.
+So, keep a lookout for such behavior in your child.

 Tip 4.
 Use videos: Videos have a larger impact on your child and help her retain important information.
 Websites like http://www.drugfreeworld.org/ have videos on drug abuse specifically targeted at young children.
 They offer factual information about drugs and empower children to make the right choice.

 Tip 5.
 Go in for hands-on activities: You can choose activities to teach children about the perils of drug consumption.
 There are quite a few available online.
 Also, fact sheets and infographics will suit the purpose.
-Some interactive websites ask children to read charts, graphs and complete diagrams and thus gets them to use their comprehension, critical thinking and logical skills to get to know more about the problem.
+Some interactive websites ask children to read charts, graphs, and complete diagrams and thus get them to use their comprehension, critical thinking, and logical skills to get to know more about the problem.

 Tip 7.
-Teach your child to say NO: Help your child handle situations which she may encounter at school or outside.
+Teach your child to say NO: Help your child handle situations that she may encounter at school or outside.
 The training should be age-appropriate.
 Role-play or a skit may work for children aged between 4 and 9.
-For older children, it could be a ‘decision-making’ multiple choice question quiz or a trivia game night to test her knowledge of drugs.
+For older children, it could be a decision-making multiple-choice question quiz or a trivia game night to test their knowledge of drugs.
 Teach her how to resist temptation.
 Most importantly, teach her right from wrong.
-Help her to choose friends wisely and teach her to have the courage to take the right decisions.
+Help her to choose friends wisely and teach her to have the courage to make the right decisions.
 Where teens are concerned, it is not practical to stop them from partying with friends, but you can set ground rules that they have to follow.

 Tip 8.
 Talk to your child about drink spiking: Teach your child about drugs that are difficult to detect.
 While there are devices in other countries to detect whether a drink has been spiked, they are yet to be introduced in India.
-Teach children to recognise, trust and follow their instincts – the little inner voice that tells them ’something is not right’.
-Teach them about body language and how people involved in ‘drug dealing’ or in consumption of illicit drugs have a specific body language or tell-tale sign that gives them away.
+Teach children to recognize, trust and follow their instincts the little inner voice that tells them something is not right.
+Teach them about body language and how people involved in drug dealing or in consumption of illicit drugs have a specific body language or tell-tale sign that gives them away.